CartoDB/cartodb/doc/developer-center/federated-tables-api/support/01-support-options.md

 ### Issues on Github

-If you think you may have found a bug, or if you have a feature request that you would like to share with the Import API team, please [open an issue](https://github.com/CartoDB/cartodb/issues/new).
+If you think you may have found a bug, or if you have a feature request that you would like to share with the Federated Tables API team, please [open an issue](https://github.com/CartoDB/cartodb/issues/new).

 Before opening an issue, review the [contributing guidelines](https://github.com/CartoDB/cartodb/blob/master/CONTRIBUTING.md).